cosmic-horizon/committees/Oversight/Readme.md

 **Proposal Submission Timeline:** Proposals must be submitted to the committee at least 2 weeks before the next committee meeting.
 For example, if the committee meets on the 15th of the month, proposals must be submitted no later than the 2nd of the month to allow sufficient time for review and consideration by committee members.

-**Committee Chair as Tie Breaker:** In the event of a tie vote, the committee chair will act as the tie breaker.
-The committee chair will cast the deciding vote to reach a resolution.
+**Danial Pittman as Tie Breaker:** In the event of a tie vote, Dan will act as the tie breaker.
+The committee chairs will all cast a vote with Dan the tiebreaker to reach a resolution.
+Dan, as founder and CEO of Qwoyn Studios, shall have the power to initiate forced resignation of any member of the oversight committee.
+The community is strongly encouraged to petition to Daniel Pittman for removal of oversight committee members if deemed necessary.

-**Conflict Resolution:** Conflict resolution within the committee will be handled by the Qwoyn Network oversight committee.
-This separate committee will be responsible for mediating and resolving any conflicts or disputes that may arise during committee deliberations or decision-making processes.
+**Conflict Resolution:** Conflict resolution within the committees will be handled by the Qwoyn Network oversight committee by internal vote.
+This committee will be responsible for mediating and resolving any conflicts or disputes that may arise during committee deliberations or decision-making processes.
+Dan shall be the final say in the event of a tie vote

 ## Meeting Schedule and Communication:

-**Meeting Schedule:** The committee will hold regular meetings on the 3rd and 18th of each month at 1800 UTC.
+**Meeting Schedule:** The committee will hold regular meetings on the first and third Friday of each month at a predetermined time that works for all members.
 This fixed schedule ensures consistent and predictable meeting times for committee members to convene and discuss committee matters.
+If a member can not attend, there must be an effort made to reschedule as soon as possible to a time all members can be present.
+Attendance for this committee is mandatory.

 **Virtual Meeting Platform:** The committee will conduct meetings virtually using Google Meet.
 This platform will facilitate remote participation and enable effective communication among committee members.